anton-nikiforenko/ngx-action/README.md

 ### dispatchOnError

 Dispatch an action when source emits error.
-Error will be rethrown and still has to be handled.
+Error will be replaced with rxjs `EMPTY` Observable (won't rethrow), so use `catchError` instead of `dispatchOnError`, if you want to add additional error handling.

 ```ts
 Actions.onAction(SomeAction).pipe(